thoughtsinbuttermilk/02-ModuleChallenge-Portfolio/README.md

 6. Create a list of artifacts and decisions needed: fonts, colors, html structure, css selectors, etc., add to Design and Development stories
 7. Begin work

+I also created a "safe place' in repository for experiments: bugs and confusion, mostly.

 _Learnings, areas of improvements_
 1. One aspect of development I need to work on is focus.
 It's easy to become distracted by ideas for improvements (shiny, cool things to try) while researching and learning fondational concepts that will make future me a good developer.
 2. Complete the requirements, first.
 Fewer "squirrel" moments.
 But, still, [this light saber implementation](https://codepen.io/Asgator/pen/kYZrjQ) is cool!